Robust Spatiotemporal Fusion of Satellite Images: A Constrained Convex Optimization Approach: Conclusion

-The effect of noise on each method can also be seen visually in Fig.~\ref{fig: Spectral Plot Site1} and Fig.~\ref{fig: Site2 SemiSim scatter}.
+The effect of noise on each method can also be seen visually in Fig.~\ref{fig: Site2 SemiSim scatter} and Fig.~\ref{fig: Spectral Plot Site1}.
+The scatter plots in Fig.~\ref{fig: Site2 SemiSim scatter} reveal the difference between the ground-truth and the estimated values of each method for the simulated Site2 data.
+STARFM, VIPSTF, RSFN, RobOt, and SwinSTFM present greater variance in Case2 than in Case1 due to the influence of Gaussian noise.
+In Case3, STARFM, VIPSTF, and RobOt estimate the wrong values close to 0 or 1 affected by sparse noise while the RSFN and SwinSTFM results have no such outliers but show greater variance.
+Furthermore, in Case 4, the distributions show that STARFM, VIPSTF, RSFN, RobOt, and SwinSTFM are affected by both Gaussian and sparse noise.
+In contrast, the results of ROSTF-1 and ROSTF-2 have small variance and no outliers, which means that they are robust to Gaussian, sparse, and mixed noise.
 Spectral profiles of a specific pixel in the results of each method for the Site2 data in Case1 and Case4 are shown in Fig.~\ref{fig: Spectral Plot Site1}.
-STARFM, VIPSTF, and ROSTF estimate similar accurate values in Case1~(a), i.e., they are comparable in the noiseless case.
-In Case4~(b), STARFM and VIPSTF estimate the completely wrong values for the third band affected by sparse noise and perform worse for the other bands due to the influence of Gaussian noise.
-In contrast, ROSTF-1 and ROSTF-2 have accurate estimates for all bands even in the noisy case.
-The scatter plots in Fig.~\ref{fig: Site2 SemiSim scatter} reveal the difference between the ground-truth and the estimated values of each method for the simulated Site1 data.
-STARFM~(a), VIPSTF~(b), and RSFN~(c) present greater variance in Case2 than in Case1 due to the influence of Gaussian noise.
-In Case3, STARFM~(a) and VIPSTF~(b) estimate the wrong values close to 0 or 1 affected by sparse noise while the RSFN result~(c) has no such outliers but shows greater variance.
-Furthermore, in Case 4, the distributions show that STARFM~(a), VIPSTF~(b), and RSFN~(c) are affected by both Gaussian and sparse noise.
-In contrast, the results of ROSTF-1~(d) and ROSTF-2~(e) have small variance and no outliers, which means that they are robust to Gaussian, sparse, and mixed noise.
+STARFM, VIPSTF, RobOt, SwinSTFM, and ROSTF estimate similarly accurate values in Case1, i.e., they are comparable in the noiseless case.
+In Case4, STARFM, VIPSTF, RobOt, and SwinSTFM estimate completely wrong values for the third band affected by sparse noise and perform worse for the other bands due to the influence of Gaussian noise.
+In contrast, ROSTF-1 and ROSTF-2 have accurate estimates for all bands, even in the noisy case.